How to write a research proposal

 Know your subject

-Proposal requirements depend on your research area and the opportunity you are applying for.
-For example, if you are applying for a specific project such as a studentship, you may not need a proposal.
+Your research area and the opportunity you are applying for will determine whether you need to produce a research proposal.
+For example, if you are applying for a specific project such as a studentship, you may not need one.
 Check the relevant course page for details.

-The aim is to demonstrate that you understand the fundamental principles of conducting research and factors to consider when designing a research study.
-The work you undertake during the course of your PhD may differ to your proposal.
+The aim is to show that you understand the fundamental principles of conducting research and the factors to consider when designing a research study.
+The work you undertake during the course of your PhD may differ to your original proposal.

 Cover the essentials

 We don't expect you to have all the answers, but a successful proposal should: